How to use this blog

 We're worried about our vows - do you have any tips?

 The exchange of vows is undoubtedly the most important part of the ceremony and often the most meaningful and moving.
-It's important to think carefully about the promises you want to make to each other, so that the words are sincere and heartfelt.
-One couple who gave a lot of thought to their vows recently was Alan and Fiona:
+It's important to think carefully about the promises you want to make to each other on your wedding day, so that the words are sincere and heartfelt.
+One couple who gave a lot of thought to their vows were Alan and Fiona:

 "Alan and I have written our own vows, and we have tried to include promises which are important to us and our relationship.
 We decided to write these together, as we were keen to make the same promises as each other.
 However, while we will each say more or less the same thing, there are a couple of lines which are different – and which represent sort of “mirror image” promises, rather than the exact same one.